aaronmccall/moose_like_swagger.js/README.md

     apis:
 ```

-2. Convert the YAML into two separate JSON documents in the `spec` folder
+Second.
+Convert the YAML into two separate JSON documents in the `spec` folder

 ```javascript
 // resources.json